Extreme hunger driven by conflict and drought hits four nations.

 Countries tip into famine and dangerous levels of hunger when people are unable to find, grow, or pay for food.
 Chronic poverty is part of the cause, coupled with weak governance and conflict—especially when the fighting displaces families, cutting them off from outside assistance, while destroying their markets and making it impossible for them to make a living or work their fields.

 Fighting has ravaged South Sudan for the past three and a half years.
-More than 6 million people—45 percent of the population—are facing extreme hunger.
+More than six million people—45 percent of the population—are facing extreme hunger.
 As many as 7.5 million people now need humanitarian assistance.
 More than one million of these people are children who are acutely malnourished.
-As many as 3.8 million people have fled their homes; with nearly 2 million seeking safety in other countries.
+As many as 3.8 million people have fled their homes; with more than two million seeking safety in other countries like Uganda, where there are now one million South Sudanese refugees.

-A shocking 17 million people (60 percent of the population) don’t know where they’ll get their next meal, with seven million on the verge of famine in Yemen.
+A shocking 17 million people—60 percent of the population—don’t know where they’ll get their next meal, with seven million on the verge of famine in Yemen.
 Since July 2015 Oxfam has reached more than one million people in eight governorates of Yemen with water and sanitation services, cash assistance, and food vouchers.
-In response to an outbreak of cholera, Oxfam is delivering water, sanitation, and hygiene to help prevent the spread of the disease.
+In response to a 2017 outbreak of cholera, Oxfam is delivering water, sanitation, and hygiene to help prevent the spread of the disease.
 The delivery of clean water, the cleaning and chlorination of water sources, along with the building of latrines and the organization of hygiene awareness sessions have benefitted 920,000 people, including 380,000 children.

 Drought has pushed 7.8 million people in Ethiopia into crisis.
-Oxfam has provided clean water to half a million people and 156 institutions like schools and health facilities.
-In the Somali region, Oxfam has responded to a serious outbreak of acute watery diarrhea disease by teaching more than 10,000 people how to prevent such dangerous maladies.
-We are working to distribute cash to nearly 26,000 households.
+Oxfam has provided clean water to more than 600,000 people, as well as more than a hundred institutions like schools and health facilities.
+In the Somali region, Oxfam has responded to a serious outbreak of acute watery diarrhea disease by teaching more than 24,000 people how to prevent such dangerous maladies.
+We have distributed cash to 40,314 individuals.

 We urgently need your support to help save lives in these areas.
 Please donate now to help.